 - Puerto Rico Medical License (permanent or provisional)

-Additional Requirements if Foreign Medical Graduate
+Additional Requirements if International Medical Graduate

 - Official ECFMG Certificate